Sti3bas/laravel-nuxt-ui-starter-kit/README.md

 This Vue starter kit utilizes Vue 3 and the Composition API, TypeScript, and the [Nuxt UI](https://ui.nuxt.com) component library.

-> [!IMPORTANT]
-> Nuxt UI v4 is currently in alpha and **not ready for production use**.
-You can track its progress here: https://github.com/nuxt/ui/issues/4488

 ## What's inside?

 This starter kit is based on [laravel/vue-starter-kit](https://github.com/laravel/vue-starter-kit) and includes the following features: